wkumari/draft-wkumari-opsawg-sdi/README.md

-Kumari & Doyle          Expires December 14, 2019               [Page 7]
+Kumari & Doyle          Expires January 23, 2020                [Page 7]

-Internet-Draft            Secure Device Install                June 2019
+Internet-Draft            Secure Device Install                July 2019

    if a config file is "valid" is implementation specific, but a normal